-If you’re thinking about taking music lessons, fitness classes, or any other type of one-on-one instruction, you might start by taking a look at your schedule and budget.
+If you’re thinking about taking music lessons, language tutoring, or any other type of one-on-one instruction, you might start by taking a look at your schedule and budget.
 But don’t forget that finding the right teacher should be just as important, and in some situations, an even bigger priority.
 Think about it: your teacher will be the one pacing your lessons.
 And when it comes to learning, nobody is the same.
-Your teacher, then, has to match up well with your learning style and personality, and understand how to keep you motivated.
+Your teacher has to match up well with your learning style and personality, and understand how to keep you motivated.

 As you search for your teacher, consider the following questions and think about what you need as a student:

 Everyone has their own unique way of learning and retaining information.
 Think back to when you were in school (or if you’re setting up lessons for your child, ask him or her what currently works) – were you always doodling in your notebook?
 Did you learn best from looking at diagrams or images?
 Did you color-code your notes, or did rewriting them over and over help with memorization?
 No matter what subject you’re taking on, your teacher should cater your lessons toward your personal learning style – and some may be better than others at this.
 Try discussing this with your teacher at your first lesson, and make sure they understand how to tailor your lessons appropriately.

 Along with this, keep special needs or learning disabilities in mind.
 Check in with your instructor prior to your first lesson to discuss your needs, and make sure your teacher is equipped to help.

 2) Do you want to learn specific concepts within your lessons?

 Looking for private tutoring for your child?
 Perhaps your elementary student is struggling with math overall, and would benefit from some extra guidance.
 For older students, however, often the struggle is in a specific concept within their math class, such as algebra, geometry, or calculus.
 Or, maybe it’s more SAT prep than just math.